Approximating outcome probabilities of linear optical circuits: introduction

-Meanwhile, boson sampling has recently attracted lots of attention due to its feasible quantum advantage using a linear optical circuit~\cite{aaronson2011computational,zhong2020quantum,zhong2021phase,madsen2022quantum}.
-Also, there have been numerous studies of boson sampling using quasiprobability distributions.
-In particular, while Fock-state and Gaussian boson sampling are believed to be hard to classically simulate~\cite{aaronson2011computational,hamilton2017gaussian}, one can prove that boson sampling with a classical state input, represented by a nonnegative $P$-function, can be efficiently simulated because its output distribution is described by nonnegative quasiprobability distributions~\cite{rahimi2016sufficient}.
-Interestingly, this observation using a quantum optical method leads to the fact that the permanent of Hermitian positive-semidefinite (HPSD) matrices can be approximated within a multiplicative error more easily (in $\text{BPP}^\text{NP}$) than that of arbitrary matrices (\#P-hard)~\cite{valiant1979complexity,rahimi2015can}.
-In addition, a quantum-inspired algorithm using quasiprobability distributions has been proposed for estimating the permanent of an HPSD matrix within an additive error using Monte-Carlo sampling, which outperforms Gurvits's algorithm under certain eigenvalue conditions~\cite{gurvits2005complexity,chakhmakhchyan2017quantum}.
-Thus, studying a quasiprobability representation of quantum circuits often provides new insight into computational problems.
+Meanwhile, boson sampling has recently attracted lots of attention due to its feasible quantum advantage using a linear optical circuit~\cite{aaronson2011computational,zhong2020quantum,zhong2021phase,madsen2022quantum,deng2023gaussian}.
+Also, there have been numerous studies of boson sampling using quasiprobability distributions~\cite{rahimi2015can,rahimi2016sufficient,opanchuk2018simulating,qi2020regimes,drummond2022simulating}.
+In particular, while Fock-state and Gaussian boson sampling are believed to be hard to classically simulate~\cite{aaronson2011computational,hamilton2017gaussian}, boson sampling with a classical state input, represented by a nonnegative $P$-function, is efficiently simulated because its output distribution can be expressed by nonnegative quasiprobability distributions~\cite{rahimi2016sufficient}.
+Interestingly, this quantum optical observation leads to the fact that the permanent of Hermitian positive-semidefinite (HPSD) matrices can be approximated within a multiplicative-error more easily (in $\text{BPP}^\text{NP}$) than that of arbitrary matrices (\#P-hard)~\cite{valiant1979complexity,rahimi2015can}.
+In addition, a quantum-inspired algorithm using quasiprobability distributions has been proposed for estimating the permanent of an HPSD matrix within an additive-error, which outperforms Gurvits' algorithm under certain eigenvalue conditions~\cite{gurvits2005complexity,chakhmakhchyan2017quantum}.
+Thus, studying the quasiprobability representation of quantum circuits often provides new insight into computational problems.

-However, many of previous studies are limited to the cases of classical input states~\cite{rahimi2015can,rahimi2016sufficient,chakhmakhchyan2017quantum,qi2020regimes} or polynomial negativity bound~\cite{pashayan2015estimating}.
-An important question is whether the existing quasiprobability method can be further generalized or improved to solve computational problems when an exponentially large negativity bound is involved.
-Moreover, it is still an open question to find sufficient conditions on a polynomial-time algorithm for estimating matrix functions within a multiplicative error, using quasiprobability distributions.